 Veneno’s son Rafy Sanchez also wrestled but sadly passed away in 2017.

-Other theories are surrounding the events between Ric Flair and Jack Veneno and what belts were truly dropped and won (including the NWA Intercontinental title, which some say was in actuality the local Dominican championship), but we tried to present events that have sources and are not based merely on speculation.
-Thank you for reading!
+Other theories are surrounding the events between Ric Flair and Jack Veneno and what belts were truly dropped and won (including the NWA Intercontinental title, which some say was in actuality the local Dominican championship).
+Still, we tried presenting events that have sources and are not based merely on speculation.

 These stories may also interest you: